-Line 21-Credits.- If you are a resident alien, you may claim the same credits as on Form 1040.
-If you are a nonresident alien with income effectively connected with a U.S. trade or business, you may generally deduct the same credits as on Form 1040NR.
+Line 19-Credits.
+If you are a resident alien, you may claim the same credits as on Form 1040.
+If you are a nonresident alien with income effectively connected with a U.S. trade or business, you may generally claim the same credits as on Form 1040NR.

-Line 23-Other Taxes.- Enter on line 23 any other taxes such as those listed on the next page.
-See the instructions for

-Forms 1040 or 1040NR for information on the additional taxes to include on this line.
+Line 21-Other taxes.
+Enter on line 21 any other taxes such as those listed below.
+See the instructions for Form 1040 or 1040NR for information on the additional taxes to include on this line.

-- Self-employment tax.
+• Self-employment tax.
 Use Schedule SE (Form 1040), Form 1040-PR, or Form 1040-SS to figure your self-employment tax.
 This tax applies only to resident aliens.
-The self-employment tax rate for 1997 is 15.3%.
+The self-employment tax rate for 1998 is 15.3%.
 This includes a 2.9% Medicare tax and a 12.4% social security tax.
-For 1997, the maximum amount of self-employment income subject to social security tax is \$65,400.
-There is no limit on the amount of self-employment income subject to the Medicare tax. - Alternative minimum tax.
-Use Form 6251, Alternative Minimum Tax-Individuals, to figure the tax. - Tax on accumulation distribution of trusts.
-Use Form 4970 to figure the tax. - Tax from recapture of investment credit.
-Use Form 4255 to figure the tax. - Tax from recapture of low-income housing credit.
-Use Form 8611 to figure the tax. - Tax from recapture of Federal mortgage subsidy.
-Use Form 8828 to figure the tax. - Tax from recapture of qualified electric vehicle credit.
+For 1998, the maximum amount of self-employment income subject to social security tax is \$68,400.
+There is no limit on the amount of self-employment income subject to the Medicare tax. (continued) • Alternative minimum tax.
+Use Form 6251, Alternative Minimum

+Tax-Individuals, to figure the tax.

+• Tax on accumulation distribution of trusts.
+Use Form 4970 to figure the tax.

+• Tax from recapture of investment

+credit.
+Use Form 4255 to figure the tax.

+• Tax from recapture of low-income housing credit.
+Use Form 8611 to figure the tax.

+• Tax from recapture of Federal mortgage subsidy.
+Use Form 8828 to figure the tax.

+• Tax from recapture of qualified electric vehicle credit.
 For details on how to figure the tax, see Pub.
-535, Business Expenses. - Tax from recapture of the Indian employment credit.
+535, Business Expenses.

+• Tax from recapture of the Indian employment credit.

-Line 26-Tax.- Enter 30% of the amount on line 25.
+Line 24-Tax.
+Enter 30% of the amount on line 23.
 If you are entitled to a lower rate because of a treaty between your country and the United States, attach a statement showing your computation.

-Line 28-U.S. Income Tax Paid or Withheld at Source.- Enter the amount from Schedule A, line 4, column (c), or amounts withheld as shown on Forms W-2, W-2G, 8288-A, 1099-R, 1042-S, 8805, etc.
+Line 26-U.S. income tax paid or withheld at source.
+Enter the amount from Schedule A, line 4, column (c), or amounts withheld as shown on Forms W-2, W-2G, 8288-A, 1099-R, 1042-S, 8805, etc.

-Line 30-Other Payments.- Include on line 30 any of the following payments.
+Line 28-Other payments.
+Include on line 28 any of the following payments.
 See the instructions for Form 1040 or 1040NR for details on other payments to include on this line.

-- Earned income credit.
-Enter any earned income credit that is due you. - U.S. income tax paid at previous departure during the tax period.
-Enter any tax you paid during the tax period when you previously departed the United States. - Excess social security and RRTA tax withheld.
-If you had two or more employers in 1997 who together paid you more than \$65,400 in wages, too much social security tax and tier 1 railroad retirement (RRTA) tax may have been withheld.
+Earned income credit.
+Enter any earned income credit that is due you.
+U.S. income tax paid at previous departure during the tax period.
+Enter any tax you paid during the tax period when you previously departed the United States.

+• Excess social security and RRTA tax withheld.
+If you had two or more employers in 1998 who together paid you more than \$68,400 in wages, too much social security tax and tier 1 railroad retirement (RRTA) tax may have been withheld.
 See Pub.
 505, Tax Withholding and Estimated Tax.
-For 1997, the maximum social security tax and tier 1 RRTA tax is \$4,054.80. - Credit for Federal tax paid on fuels.
+For 1998, the maximum social security tax and tier 1 RRTA tax is \$4,240.80.

+• Credit for Federal tax paid on fuels.
 Use Form 4136 to figure the credit.